jonobr1/two.js/wiki/documentation/group/README.md

-A list of properties that are on every {@link Two.Group}.
+A list of properties that are on every [Two.Group](/documentation/group).